Skip to content

 Risky Cleaning Alternative #2 – Flushing

-The Challenges with Fixed Mixers
+The challenges with fixed Industrial Mixers

 1. Initially you need to know how long you currently spend on cleaning.
 Add your figures into our ROI calculator to find out how much time you lose over the course of a year and what this represents in cost and lost capacity.